Snowflake-Labs/sfguide-financial-asset-management/README.md

 ## Why this Demo
 ### Problem Statement
-Asset managers have spent hundreds of millions on systems to accurately give a Single Version of Truth (SVOT) in real-time
+Asset managers have spent hundreds of millions on systems to accurately give a Single Version of Truth (SVOT) in real-time.
+What would such a system look like on Snowflake?

 ### Why Snowflake: Your benefits
     Significantly less cost of maintaining one high performance SVOT